Ferdinarbloadware23/Oldest_Business_Analysis_In_The_World/README.md

 This analysis focuses on three main questions:
   1. Oldest Business on Each Continent
      This question aims to find the oldest company on each continent, which can provide an initial overview of the most resilient sectors geographically.
+-- What is the oldest business on each continent?
+SELECT
+		b.business,
+		b.year_founded,
+		c.continent,
+		c.country
+FROM
+	businesses AS b
+JOIN
+	countries AS c
+ON b.country_code = c.country_code
+WHERE
+	(b.year_founded, c.continent) IN (
+	SELECT
+	 MIN(year_founded),
+	 c2.continent
+	FROM
+	 businesses AS b2
+	JOIN
+	 countries AS c2
+	ON b2.country_code = c2.country_code
+	GROUP BY
+	 c2.continent
+	)
+ORDER BY
+	c.continent, b.year_founded;